AN ITINERARY FOR 24 HOURS In VILNIUS

 The maitre d’ of Sweet Root was kind enough to offer us an alternative a short walk up the hill. Šturmų švyturys offers a daily menu based solely around fish.
 The simple menu features three choices for entree, mains and one dessert.
 The attentive wait staff are on hand to ensure your selected dishes can be perfectly accompanied by a matching wine.
 The outdoor dining area makes you feel as if you are dining in a friend’s backyard whilst a visit from the chef to your table rounds out the dining experience.

-Should you have more time to spend in Vilnius and/or Lithuania, here are some additional suggestions:
+Should you have more time to spend in Vilnius and/or Lithuania, here are some additional suggestions of places that we visited.
+Alternatively, this blog post provides some fabulous recommendations for a one week itinerary in Lithuania.

 According to research conducted by the French National Geographic Institute, the geographical centre of Europe is located 26 kilometres north of Vilnius near the village of Purnuškės.
 A nine-tonne boulder and white granite column mark the spot, which also happens to be right next to a golf course!
 If visiting on a weekday, make sure to collect your free visitor’s certificate to prove your visit!